 When you have selected an adoptive family, we will arrange a meeting.
 This provides the opportunity for you and the adoptive family to meet and get to know each other.
 If you select this couple to parent your child, and the adoptive family agrees, together you and the adoptive family will begin planning for the child's future.

-Specifics may include: What contact you will have with the adoptive family before the baby's birth, who will be present in the delivery room, special requests you may have while in the hospital, and how you will communicate with each other after the birth.
+Specifics may include: What contact you will have with the adoptive family before the baby's birth, who will be present in the delivery room and hospital, special requests you may have while in the hospital, and how you will communicate with each other after the birth.
 Building a trusting relationship between the two families will be the foundation for years to come.

 After the Hospital Stay